 What's it about in a nutshell?

 I wrote it to encourage pastors and teachers in the challenging task of teaching God's Word.
-The book is full of—seventy-eight!—concise suggestions, ideas, exhortations and words of encouragement on teaching the Bible.
-I hope it helps and blesses many pastors, home fellowship leaders, Sunday school teachers and so on.
+The book has seventy-eight concise suggestions, ideas, exhortations and words of encouragement on teaching the Bible.
+I hope it's a blessing to pastors, home fellowship leaders, Sunday school teachers.

-Speaking of pastors, have you ever considered being a senior pastor?
+Speaking of pastors, have you considered settling down—moving away from itinerant teaching—and pastoring a church?

 I have considered it.
 I always want to be open to whatever God would desire to do with my life.
-I don’t think that’s the direction He’s leading me though, but I am pleased to do whatever God desires that I do.
-Paul said, "Therefore also we have as our ambition, whether at home or absent, to be pleasing to Him" (2 Cor.
-5:9).
-That's my heart.
+I don’t think that’s the direction He’s leading me though.

 Where did you go to seminary?